Tonopah and Tidewater

 Parked on the property.
 Looking over the county road towards the railroad bed.

 County road over property looking north towards Dumont Dunes.
-Dunes seen upper left hand corner.
+Dunes seen upper right hand corner.

 Good as spot as any!